 Kelly is married to Dan Raysbrook and together they have two amazing sons, Sam and Owen.
 Her passions include knitting, gardening, reading good mysteries and spending time with her favorite little guys playing with dirt, trucks, mud piles and worms.

-With his wife of 43 years, Trina, Michael enjoys hiking, biking, travel and museums.
+Trina, his wife of 45 years, and he enjoy travel, good movies and communal life in the Village of Shorewood Hills where they continue to reside.
 He practices Ta’i Chi, yoga, and has been a distance runner for over forty years.
-Michael and Trina have an adult son, Kyle, who works as a trainer for a software company and is also an artist.
-They share their home with a 16-year-old Papillion “therapy” dog, Sasha.
+Michael and Trina have an adult son, Kyle, who works as a curriculum designer and trainer for JAMF, a software company based in the Twin Cities.
+He is also an accomplished artist with a BFA in Illustration and an MA in Education.
+Michael and Trina share their home with their beloved 18-year-old Papillion “therapy” dog, Sasha.